What is a Commercial Pesticide Applicator license and when is it required?

 What are the specific requirements for obtaining a Commercial Pesticide Applicator license?

-- You must pass an examination on the “National Pesticide Applicator Certification Core Manual Second Edition 2014” and an exam on the appropriate categorical manual(s) with a minimum score of 70%.
+- You must pass an examination on the “National Pesticide Applicator Certification Core Manual Second Edition 2014” and an exam on the appropriate category manual(s) with a minimum score of 70%.

-- Georgia Technical Colleges administer the computerized core and categorical exams at several locations around Georgia numerous times during the course of a given year.
-You select a location and date convenient to you.
+- Georgia Technical Colleges administer the computerized core and category exams at several locations around Georgia numerous times during the course of a given year.
+You can select a location and date convenient to you.

 - Visit the Georgia Commercial Pesticide Applicator's Testing Information website for exam information and registration.

-- Order study manuals from the University of Georgia including the “National Pesticide Applicator Certification Core Manual Second Edition 2014” and appropriate category manual(s) from the UGA Extension Publication Store under the Commercial Applicator’s Study Guides page.
+- Order paper copies of the core and category manuals from the UGA Extension Publication Store under the Commercial Pesticide Applicator’s Safety Guides page.
 If you prefer to place your order by mail, download the Pesticide Applicator Study Material order form (PDF).

-- Three study guide courses that cover the core manual exam and are available if you prefer an online course to reading a paper manual.
-Each course covers approximately one-third of the “National Pesticide Applicator Certification Core Manual Second Edition 2014” and includes quizzes that allow you to assess whether or not you are prepared to pass the Core Manual Exam at your nearby Georgia Technical College.
-You may order one or more of the study guide courses or category manual courses through the Georgia Professional Certifications storefront on the UGA Marketplace website by following these instructions for how to order them (PDF).
+- There are three online study guide courses that cover the core manual exam and are available if you prefer an online course to reading and studying from a paper manual.
+Each course covers approximately one-third of the “National Pesticide Applicator Certification Core Manual Second Edition 2014” and includes quizzes for each chapter that allow you to assess whether or not you are prepared to pass the Core Manual Exam at your nearby Georgia Technical College.
+You may order one or more of the online study guide courses or category manual courses through the Georgia Professional Certifications storefront on the UGA Marketplace website by following these instructions for how to order them (PDF).